Aysuarex/sorting_algorithms/README.md

 # Sorting Algorithms

-This is an algorithm-based project by Ayomide Suara and Mohamed Ibrahima Traore
+This is an algorithm-based project in C Programming Language, by Ayomide Suara and Mohamed Ibrahima Traore